 Photoscape: Super duper neat, free photo editing software.
 Really easy to use, with a lot of great photo frames and filtres.
+It’s also very lightweight so your computer will likely run it just great.
 I use it to edit all my photos and to make the montages that you see around the blog.

-BeFunky: A decent web application for photo editing.
+Pixlr: A web application for photo editing.
 Personally, I only use it for adding text to images – in my case mostly for the cover photos that I use as featured images as well as post to the Sims forum.